 3D) Find atoms in torsions

 Press the Plot button to see the rigid body.
 Note that dragging with the left mouse button held down is needed to see all the atom labels, as below.

 Press the “Edit Residue Body”/”Define torsion” menu item.
 This opens a window to select an origin atom.
 Once that is selected, you are offered a choice of atoms that are bonded to the selected atom.
-Thus for the C3-C5 bond, select C3 first to be the origin atom and press OK.
+Thus, for the C3-C5 bond, select C3 first to be the origin atom and press OK.
 This will open a second menu with options for the pivot atom: C1, C5 or C8.
 Select C5.
-(Note that if C5 had been selected first as origin, then the pivot choices would be C3 and C7.
+(Note that if C5 had been selected first as origin, then the pivot choices would be C3 and C7.)

-After defining the C3-C5 for a torsion, repeat this to define a total of 4 torsions, by then adding C5-C7, C7-N2 and C7-C9.
+After defining the C3-C5 for a torsion, repeat this to define a total of 4 torsions, by adding C5-C7, C7-N2 and C7-C9.
 The torsions are displayed at the bottom of the window, as shown below:

 It can be instructive to select each torsional mode in turn and move the slider to see how the mode rotates the riding atoms.